August 22nd, 2021

 Player Analysis #1: Trinity Rodman

-Trinity Rodman was born in California two years after the turn of the decade.
+Trinity Rodman was born in California two years after the turn of the century.
 At just 18, she was the youngest ever draft pick in the NWSL.
 Rodman plays with a swagger and maturity that could have only been achieved through years of grind and not taking no for an answer.

 In an article written by ECNL, author Jacob Born states that Rodman’s U14 team fell in double overtime to lose the final of the ECNL National Championship match.
 From there, her team went undefeated for five years straight, earning her five ECNL titles from both her own age-group and age-groups above.
 Rodman also attributes her mom’s strength and their relationship as a huge inspiration for her winning mentality.
 Growing up in a supportive environment and constantly pushing towards actionable goals was a catalyst for the player that Rodman is today.